RedHat-UX/red-hat-design-system/docs/theming/developers.md

 ## Writing themes

-When theming pages, sections, or elements, developers should carefully review the designs they received, and seek to make as few customizations as necessary.
+When theming pages, sections, or elements, developers should carefully review the designs they received and seek to make as few customizations as necessary.
-The ideal order-of-operations is as follows:
+The ideal order of operations is as follows:

 1. Search for an appropriate or approximate [pattern][patterns]
 1. Use element-specific tokens to customize an element e.g. `--rh-card-header-background-on-light`
 1. Use theme tokens to customize the target e.g. `--rh-color-interactive-primary-default-on-light`
 1. Use element CSS Shadow Parts for greater control

 <rh-alert state="caution">Avoid setting values for CSS custom properties beginning with an `_`.
-These should be considered "private" and may change at any time without warning</rh-alert>
+These should be considered "private" and may change at any time without warning.</rh-alert>

 ## Art Direction

 Art direction is the process of selecting art assets based on the context in which they are viewed.
-In terms of theming, art direction means choosing or modifying graphics based on the surrounding theme or color palette.
+Regarding theming, art direction means choosing or modifying graphics based on the surrounding theme or color palette.
 There are two ways to approach this: